nvdla/doc/doc/contents.rst

 * :doc:`hwarch` -- a design-level view of the NVDLA hardware architecture, including detail on each sub-component, and register-level documentation.

+  * :doc:`hw/format` -- an overview of the in-memory format for weight and activation data.

 * :doc:`sw/contents` -- an exploration of the software ecosystem that supports NVDLA.